lou-cs/company/README.md

-# Welcome to Circuit Stream :deciduous_tree:
+# Welcome to Circuit Stream

 This document outlines the mission, vision and values of [Circuit Stream](https://circuitstream.com/).